-Recently, in Refs.~\cite{Hyder2024,Totorica2024,Lezhnin2024}, we developed and validated a laser ray tracing capability for PIC simulations within the code PSC\cite{Germaschewski2016}.
-The laser heating module was benchmarked against hydrodynamic codes FLASH\cite{Fryxell2000,Tzeferacos2015} and RALEF\cite{RALEF}, finding overall good agreement in the expanding plasma profiles in a strongly-collisional regime.
-In this work, we consider a first-principles kinetic ablation using a collisional particle-in-cell simulation with laser-ray tracing and show that the expanding plasma ubiquitously self-magnetizes above a critical laser intensity.
-The results build upon the results of Ref.~\cite{Lezhnin2024}, where a 1D laser ablation problem was considered for $I=10^{13}\,\rm W/cm^2$, showing good agreement with the radiation hydrodynamic code FLASH.
-In the present work, we expand our investigations to two dimensions and higher laser intensities, showing how an intensity of around $10^{14}\, \rm W/cm^2$ changes the plasma expansion physics due to plasma self-magnetization.
-In order to focus on the Weibel-driven self-magnetization, the present 2D simulations use a uniform transverse laser intensity to prevent development of Biermann fields.
-We show the relevant anisotropy is driven by preferential adiabatic expansion normal to the target surface, which is strong enough to overcome particle collisionality, sustaining sufficient anisotropy levels to drive the Weibel instability.
-We find that the numerical results are in agreement with predictions of the growth rates from the electron Weibel linear instability theory incorporating collisional effects.
+In this Letter, we present the first fully kinetic simulation of self-consistent laser-driven ablation, plasma expansion, and plasma magnetization relevant to the typical parameters of HED and ICF plasmas.
+Recently, in Refs.~\cite{Hyder2024,Totorica2024,Lezhnin2024,totorica2025particle}, we developed and validated a laser ray-tracing capability for PIC simulations within the code PSC~\cite{Germaschewski2016,Fox2018}, benchmarking it against the hydrodynamic codes FLASH~\cite{Fryxell2000,Tzeferacos2015} and RALEF~\cite{RALEF}, finding good agreement in the expanding plasma profiles in a strongly-collisional regime for relatively low intensities of $I =10^{10}-10^{13} \, \rm W/cm^2$.
+In the present work we build upon these results and extend to higher laser intensity and to 2D simulations, and show that the expanding plasma self-magnetizes above a critical laser intensity.
+We also show these self-generated fields modify the plasma expansion physics by restricting the heat transport along the expansion axis.
+The present simulations use a uniform transverse laser intensity profile {relevant to uniformly-driven HED systems such as direct drive capsules~\cite{craxton2015}}, and show the development of magnetic field consistent with an expansion-driven Weibel process, where the anisotropy is driven by preferential adiabatic expansion normal to the target surface, which is strong enough to overcome particle collisionality, sustaining sufficient anisotropy levels to drive the Weibel instability.